NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/software models/A Grey-Box Approach for Detecting Malicious User Interactions in Web Applications.md

 - the output of this module is a set of different user behaviors

 **Attack graph mediator**
-- in order to separate benign and malicious behaviors, our system leverages a semi-supervised learning approach, using ==ground truth attack scenarios ==represented within an attack graph
+- in order to separate benign and malicious behaviors, our system leverages a semi-[[supervised learning]] approach, using ==ground truth attack scenarios ==represented within an attack graph
 - this module "translate" the ground truth attack graph into an intermediate event graph that is usable by the next module

 **Behavior graph pruning**